 This week we also posted some great reasons and benefits to meeting and having a “talk” with any young man who wants to date your daughter.
 Those got some great feedback from dads and moms alike.
 Here’s one example.

-Of course, there are also occasional updates about what we’re doing here at fathers.com, helpful articles and resources, inspiring videos and photos, thoughts or words of encouragement from me, and other family-related insights we come across in other places.
+Of course, there are also occasional updates about what we’re doing here at fathers.com, helpful articles and resources, inspiring videos and photos, thoughts or words of encouragement, and other family-related insights we come across in other places.

 One of the best things is that dads respond with their own ideas—passing on what works for them or what they’ve learned in their fathering.
-I believe that dads sharing ideas and helping each other, even online, can make a difference for America’s families.
+Dads sharing ideas and helping each other, even online, can make a difference for America’s families.
 For example, here are some ideas we received from non-custodial dads about how to keep up with kids’ school assignments, projects, and activities.

-If you’re so inclined, I would encourage you to check it out, like us, follow us, and chime in with your ideas.
+If you’re so inclined, check it out, like us, follow us, and chime in with your ideas.

 Then, please share about our page and recommend it to other dads.
-If you’re reading this, I’m assuming you’re a committed dad yourself.
-But here at fathers.com, we’re about creating a Championship Fathering culture.
-We want to reach many more dads who really need this message, and you can be part of that by simply sharing what we do with others.
+If you’re reading this, you’re probably a committed dad yourself.
+But here at fathers.com, we want to reach many more dads who really need this message, and you can be part of that by simply sharing what we do with others.

 Daily tips and reminders can make a difference—for you and for other dads you know.
 Thanks for being part of the team!